ggldnl/Hexapod-Hardware/README.md

 # Hexapod-Hardware

-This repositories contains the 3D-printed parts, BOM and assembly guide to replicate my hexapod robot.
+This repository contains the 3D-printed parts, BOM and assembly guide to replicate my hexapod robot.

 For a complete overview of the project, refer to the [main Hexapod repository](https://github.com/ggldnl/Hexapod).
 Additionally, you may want to check out the repositories containing the [Controller](https://github.com/ggldnl/Hexapod-Controller) and [Operator](https://github.com/ggldnl/Hexapod-Operator) code.